gudaolingshi/aio-downloader/README.md

 ### Download videos by file

-Do not want use redis? aio-downloader also offer file way to store videos links, file should be json like:
+Do not want to use redis? aio-downloader also offer file way to store videos links, file should be json like:

 ```json
 {"url": "http://clips.vorwaerts-gmbh.de/big_buck_bunny.mp4"}